hackcatml/frida-ue4dump/README.md

 # frida-ue4dump
-UE4 dump frida script<br>
+UE4 dump frida script for UE >= 4.23 64bit<br>
 Heavily based on [UE4Dumper](https://github.com/kp7742/UE4Dumper)<br>
-Only tested on UE4.27.2 sample game.
+Only tested on UE4.27.2 sample game(Android, iOS).
 It might not work correctly on other versions unless you fix the offsets in script.js

 # Usage
 1. Attach